*Updated Jan. 5, 2021. Planning a winter getaway in 2021? Be sure to read up on updated travel guidelines.

 Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your ravel bucket list:

 4. Plan some outdoor activities to get some fresh air and explore the island.
 Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more.
 The island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
+Be sure to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.

 What to Do on Martha’s Vineyard in the Off-Season by We Are Not Martha